Concerned for Someone?

 We are all responsible for the well-being of our campus community.
-If you see something, say something, especially if you see a situation that poses a risk for sexual or interpersonal misconduct.
+If you see something, say something.
+If you are a student, staff, faculty, or family member and are concerned for a student's health, welfare, and/or safety, please SUBMIT A CARE TEAM REFERRAL.

 Know the Steps to Intervene